thatdingus0/DingusTV2-Server/README.md

 ```
 Make sure to change 192.168.1.58 to your server ip.

+## USB Configuration (FOR VERSION 4.3 OR BELOW)
+This server isn't a drop-in replacement since the MSN TV 2 requires https to login.

+1. Get a USB Drive formatted in FAT32
+2. Download evalAuto.html and place on your USB
+3. Plug in your usb drive into your MSN TV 2
+4. Open Settings > Choose connection settings > Configure Router
+5. Enter a IP that isn't being used on your network (ex: 192.168.1.274)
+6. Wait for the request to time out
+7. Now enter: msntv://../hard disk/evalAuto.html

+If you see a screen with the text "Configuration Updated" you can click the back button on your keyboard until you reach the login screen \
+Now you're ready to connect \
+!* NOTE THIS ONLY AFFECT THE CURRENT SESSION, WHEN YOU REBOOT YOU NEED TO DO THIS AGAIN (only steps 4 to 7) *!

+## USB Configuration (FOR ANY OTHER VERSION)
+This server isn't a drop-in replacement since the MSN TV 2 requires https to login.

+1. Get a USB Drive formatted in FAT32
+2. Download configServer.py
+3. Run the python script
+4. Download evalAuto.html and place on your USB
+5. Plug in your usb drive into your MSN TV 2
+6. Open Settings > Choose connection settings > Configure Router
+7. Input your computers IP address

+If you see a screen with the text "Configuration Updated" you can click the back button on your keyboard until you reach the login screen \
+Now you're ready to connect

+!* NOTE THIS ONLY AFFECT THE CURRENT SESSION, WHEN YOU REBOOT YOU NEED TO DO THIS AGAIN (only steps 3 to 7) *!

+## Running the server
+Make sure that the python files and the web.zip file is in the same location.
+1. Unzip the web.zip (make sure it doesn't create another folder)
+2. Run home_serv.py and service_serv.py
+3. Test it out \
+Any issues?
+Check out the Q/A

 ## MSN TV 2 Configuration (Local Server)
 First make sure do to the USB Configuration \